Yen Chen-hsing: Career

 Upon graduation, Yen returned to China and helped construct the Burma Road.
 After World War II, Yen devised plans to dam the Yellow River.
 He joined the faculty of Henan University shortly before moving to Taiwan in 1949, along with Chiang Kai-shek's Nationalist government.
 In Taiwan, Yen became chief engineer of Kaohsiung Harbor before assuming the presidency of National Cheng Kung University in 1957.
 He stepped down in 1965 and was named Minister of Education.

 The next year, Yen began concurrently serving as chairman of the National Youth Commission.
 As education minister, Yen extended the length of compulsory education programs in Taiwan from six years to nine years and helped establish many junior colleges.
 Yen left the Ministry of Education in 1969 and ended his tenure at the National Youth Commission the next year.
 He stepped down from the Atomic Energy Council in 1971, having held the position since 1966.
-Yen assumed administrative posts at several universities while working in the government.
+Yen assumed administrative posts at several universities while working in the government, and also held party posts, namely membership in the Kuomintang Standing Committee from 1981.

 While serving as president of National Chung-Shan Institute of Science and Technology from 1969 to 1971, Yen was also president of National Tsing Hua University until 1970.
 He then led National Taiwan University from 1970 to 1981.
 Upon stepping down from NTU, Yen returned to the Atomic Energy Council from 1981 to 1990 and later served President Lee Teng-hui as a senior adviser.
 Yen was elected to the Academia Sinica in 1982 and awarded the University of Iowa's Distinguished Alumni Award for Achievement in 1984.
 In 1999, the University of Iowa inducted Yen into its Distinguished Engineering Alumni Academy.

 Yen died in January 2005, aged 92.
 Following his death, the "Chen-Hsing Fluid Dynamics Lab" and "Chen-Hsing Memorial Hall" at National Taiwan University were dedicated in Yen's honor.